-4.4 Survey methodology
+5.4 Survey methodology

 Based on the interview questions, a questionnaire was developed and uploaded online (on "Forms") (see appendix 8.5).
 The survey was conducted online for four weeks.
 To facilitate the job of the survey respondents, the survey questions were simplified (in comparison to those of the interview), and, in some cases multiple answer options provided.
 As in the case of the interviews, also the questionnaire provided the option to focus only on a few modules, however the demographic and the communication modules were compulsory.
 The survey participants were invited first to share their level of satisfaction concerning the four investigated topics (policy and governance, applied research and technology transfer, and collaboration), and, if unsatisfied (answer="no"), they had to share the main reasons for their response.
 To provide insights, participants were then redirected to the specific module (topic session).
 In the second stage, responders had to share communication preferences.
-Since the survey was anonymous, demographic information became fundamental to estimate the degree of heterogeneity of the survey respondents, especially in relation to: 1) macro-region they were referring to when answering the survey questions 2) stakeholder group, category and sector, and 3) gender.
-The survey was distributed across a wide range of platforms, from social media (LinkedIn, Twitter, and Facebook) to institutional websites, newsletters and mailing lists.
+Since the survey was anonymous, demographic information became fundamental to estimate the degree of heterogeneity of the survey respondents, especially in relation to: 1) macro-region they were referring to when answering the survey was distributed across a wide range of platforms, from social media (LinkedIn, Twitter, and Facebook) to institutional websites, newsletters and mailing lists.
 All the completed questionnaires were firstly collected on the online webpage of Forms, where an application created an automatic excel file, and then on the Fraunhofer Institute SharePoint.